fogfish/aws-cdk-pure/pure/README.md

 ## Key features

-AWS development kit do not implement a pure functional approach.
+AWS Cloud Development Kit do not implement a pure functional approach.
 The abstraction of cloud resources is exposed using class hierarchy, each class represents a "cloud component" and encapsulates everything AWS CloudFormation needs to create the component.
 A shift from category of classes to category of pure functions simplifies the development by **scraping boilerplate**.
 A pure function component of type `IaaC<T>` is a right approach to express semantic of Infrastructure as a Code.
 Please check the details about the library design considerations [here](https://i.am.fog.fish/2019/08/23/purely-functional-cloud-with-aws-cdk.html).